nixer89/rippled/Builds/linux/README.md

 are two simple mechanisms with cmake + git that facilitate this.

-With either option below, you will have access to a library from the rippled project that you can link to in your own project's CMakeLists.txt, e.g.:
+With either option below, you will have access to a library from the xrpld project that you can link to in your own project's CMakeLists.txt, e.g.:

 ```
 target_link_libraries (my-signing-app Ripple::xrpl_core)